 where it will (in accordance with paragraph 5.5) be necessary for the Transporter to assess the feasibility of making gas available for offtake, 21 Supply Point Systems Business Days,

-after the date upon which the application is submitted.
+after the date upon which the application to the CDSP is submitted.

+A Capacity Revision Application is made by way of Supply Point Amendment as provided in Annex G-1.

-A User may withdraw a Capacity Revision Application by notice to the CDSP not less than 2 Supply Point Systems Business Days before the date specified pursuant to paragraph 5.1.4(d).
+A User may withdraw a Capacity Revision Application by notice to the CDSP not less than 2 Supply Point Systems Business Days before the date specified pursuant to paragraph 7.2(d).